Service Learning Opportunities

 Bringing together classroom learning and practical experience

 Students in the Health Sciences have the opportunity gain real world experience before graduating from Indiana University South Bend through enrollment in HSC-A291/A491: Service Learning in Health Sciences*.
-Typically, this takes place in junior or senior year, but can be at any point in a student’s college career.
+Typically, this course takes place in junior or senior year.
 This internship-like course is designed to encourage students to gain relevant experience in the field while also reflecting on how their experience mutually benefits the greater community and the community site.

 In this course, students can expect to: